-Setting a reminder on your desktop computer or your phone to get up from your desk and walk around the office every hour could also boost your step count.
+Setting a reminder on your desktop computer or your phone to get up from your desk and walk around the office or your home every hour could also boost your step count.
 Again, count how many steps you take and work out your daily total.

 Fitness trackers and step counters

 You may be asking at this point, do I need a pedometer or a fitness tracker to count my steps?
 When you're first starting out these devices can be very useful when calculating your steps in a day and they can even help boost your motivation.